neurodebian/neurodebian/sandbox/schroot-fslview.rst

 --------

-Sometimes research software projects start to lag behind recent developments in the libraries they rely upon because it might require considerable effort, and thus time, to adapt them.
-That leads to inability to build those tools using up-to-date versions of libraries available on the system due to the change in their API, and thus those tools get removed from the archive.
+Sometimes research software projects start to lag behind recent developments in the libraries they rely upon because necessary changes to the code might require considerable effort, and thus time.
+That leads to inability to build those tools using up-to-date versions of libraries available on the system due to incompatible API, and those tools get removed from the repository.

 That is the situation which happened with fslview_ tool from FSL_ suite.
 At the moment it still relies on Qt library version 3 and VTK